srijanmaji06/fenn/CONTRIBUTING.md

 # Contribution Guide

-Welcome to the **pySMLE** project!
+Welcome to the **fenn** project!
 This guide explains how to prepare your changes, work with Git, and open good pull requests.

 ## Initial Checks

-Before you start coding, read the main `README.md` and the [documentation](https://pysmle.org/) to understand the project goals, basic usage, and current roadmap.
+Before you start coding, read the main `README.md` and the [documentation](https://fennpy.org/) to understand the project goals, basic usage, and current roadmap.
 If you are unsure what to work on or want feedback on an idea, start a conversation on the project’s Discord server or in the GitHub discussion thread linked from the README so the maintainers can help you scope a useful contribution.

 Whenever possible, prefer small, focused changes over very large pull requests.
 If you plan a bigger feature or refactor, discuss it first to confirm that it fits the project direction.